Velocity Blending Functions

 Deceleration to Non-Zero Velocity

 If the velocity limit is set to a slower velocity for a condition other than the specified coordinated speed, the controller decreases the vector speed to obey that limit.
 The controller decreases the vector speed to the highest possible velocity in the acceleration limit.
 If possible, the controller accelerates back to full velocity when the limited velocity condition is finished.
-The conditions that follow cause the controller to reduce the velocity speed during velocity blending.
+The conditions that follow cause the controller to reduce the velocity speed during velocity blending:

 • Non-tangent acceleration limit: The DefaultCoordinatedAccelLimit Parameter and the SetupCoordinatedAccelLimit() function set a non-tangent acceleration limit.

-• Dependent axis acceleration limit: The DefaultDependentCoordinatedAccelLimit Parameter and the SetupDependentCoordinatedAccelLimit() function set acceleration limit for dependent axes (or non-vector axes) during a move.
+• Dependent axis acceleration limit: The DefaultDependentCoordinatedAccelLimit Parameter and the SetupDependentCoordinatedAccelLimit() function set the acceleration limit for dependent axes (or non-vector axes) during a move.
 If the acceleration limit of a dependent axis is higher than the acceleration limit set, the controller decreases the vector speed of all dominant axes that are part of the move.
-Dependent axis acceleration is limited only if the dependent axis is commanded on the same line as the dominant axis or if a normalcy axis part of a move.
+Dependent axis acceleration is limited only if the dependent axis is commanded on the same line as the dominant axis or if a normalcy axis is part of a move.

 • Move duration limit: The CoordinatedMoveDurationMinimum Parameter specifies the minimum quantity of time in which the controller can execute a program block.
 If the duration of the move would be less than what this parameter specifies, the controller decreases the vector speed.